This is the multi-page printable view of this section. Click here to print.

 • A SECURITY.md file highlighting security-related information is a sign of repository maturity.

-• A high volume of commits related to vulnerabilities may indicate that the project has a large number of security issues but also that they are actively being addressed.
+• A high volume of commits related to vulnerabilities may indicate that the project has many security issues but also that they are actively being addressed.
 A commit is considered vulnerability-related if it mentions a CVE in its commit message.

 • No vulnerabilities ever discovered in a repository indicate that there are no known security issues in this codebase.